iftec/BigBangBookstore/README.md

     I have spoken to my course tutor Manuel and he has confirmed that this will be ok.
     - As it was, I had fixed all the issues on my last merge, but at that point, I was unaware of this and wanted to confirm the issue was not on my machine.

+* Some issues with Bootstrap overriding my CSS.
+    In some cases, using !important to override the Bootstrap styling worked, but in others, it did not, so Bootstrap was removed for those elements and custom CSS was used instead.

+* Chat GTP was correct and helped about 50% of the time, the other 50% it would lose the plot and make things worse.
+However it did help when explaining code and as such made it easier to fix some of the silly  mistakes, it also helped with quickly re styling some elements.

 * Still needs loads more styling.
-    Chat GTP was correct and helped about 50% of the time, the other 50% it would make things worse

 #### **Validators**